The trading cards on a separate page, here.

 This is a thick sticker to put on your DS Lite to protect it from scratches.
 I don't always buy items like this since they're somewhat expensive through Yahoo Japan and deputies, but every once in a while I go through and clear out the flat items I don't have yet.

 These are distributed through Gachapon machines within Pokeballs - each ball contains quite a few (20-30?) of these mini stickers, with a few duplicates of each sticker as well.
-I remember getting other Movie 11 stickers in the balls I bought, but one or two of these might be from Movie 10 or Movie 12 sets.
-I'm not sure!
+I got a few of these from a gachapon machine directly, but most of them came from jedi_amara.
+Thanks much!

 Reflective Purple Sticker